RESOURCES FOR CALLIGRAPHERS

 Here’s what I always order from there:

-- Laser Square & Mat — I’ve been using the Slider Writer for a few years to get a laser line on envelopes or paper that you can’t use a lightbox with.
+• Laser Square & Mat — I’ve been using the Slider Writer for many years to get a laser line on envelopes or paper that you can’t use a lightbox with.
 But it has been discontinued.
 This looks like a perfect replacement.

-- And of course, my magical Envelope Template Liners.
+• And of course, my own magical Envelope Template Liners.
 I have been using them for years and years and can’t imagine my life without them!

 Also, I recommend these books to all of my students: